Server Settings

 TLS Port: To configure the standard TLS request connection port with a customized value.

-This section allows setting the connection and data entry parameters of MQTT devices with Thinger.io's builtin MQTT broker.
+This section allows setting the connection and data entry parameters of MQTT devices with Thinger.io's built-in MQTT broker.

 The configurable parameters are:

-Enabled: Allows to disable the functionality of this ingest module
+Enabled: Allows to disable the functionality of this ingest module.

 Listen Address: Allows to indicate the fixed IP address of the server, leaving it at 0.0.0.0 will use the default IP of the host.